 But the earlier assaults during this broader 10-month period seem more haphazard, and the victims were not killed.
 As a result, most scholars believe those are not connected, but rather, just reflect the impoverished, dangerous, and crime-ridden East End of London at the time.
 It’s also possible, though, that at least some of those earlier attacks were the clumsier beginnings of a killing spree that Jack the Ripper ultimately mastered

-In addition to time, what other evidence has been used to connect some of these crimes?
+In addition to time, what other evidence has been used to connect some of these crimes and the victims of Jack the Ripper?
 The reason most agree five female victims are definitively linked, and why some authorities insist others are decidedly not the work of the same killer, is what forensic scientists call modus operandi, or simply the perpetrator’s MO.
 These five women were prostitutes who lived and worked in the slums of the East End of London.

 So apparently, part of the Ripper’s MO was to prey upon women of the night, which is when these killings occurred.
 But no semen was discovered in any of these cases, which not only further links them, but also suggests that rape was not part of the MO.
 The murders are further connected by increasing brutality, showing an escalation of sorts as time went on, a phenomenon seen in the careers of many criminals.

 Investigators look at these same facets today when they suspect crimes might be linked—victim choice, the weapon used, level of brutality, escalation.
 Connecting similarities like these is, really, in a way, just common sense.
 Much of forensic science analysis, at least within the mind of the investigator, is what our brains do every day in countless situations, compare data and recognize patterns.
 As an example, let’s look at the evidence used to connect the Whitechapel casualties in 1888.

 Eyewitnesses in the Jack the Ripper Cases